-But if we truly desire to treat children as real people who have just as much right to be respected as anyone else, we will make the effort not to gossip about them and their shortcomings.
+But if we want to treat children as real people who have just as much right to be respected as anyone else, we will make the effort not to gossip about them and their shortcomings.

-One of the challenges to this way of life is that we might appear to be oblivious to our children’s faults.
-These days it is so common to share their misbehavior on Facebook, in blogs, and in our many conversations, that it becomes suspicious if we aren’t sharing details about their failings!
+It is so common to share their misbehavior on Facebook, in blogs, and in conversations, that it becomes suspicious if we aren’t sharing details about their failings!